LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

 ![Lower bearing](../images/lower-bearing-la-fortuna.jpg)
 ![Lower bearing](../images/lower-bearing-2-la-fortuna.jpg)

-  In between the lower bearing and the hull there is a small bag.
-Through this gap I have noticed a kind of brown-greasy dust and small particles which I guess is the result of salt water draining out the grease in the lower bearings solidifying over time
+  In between the lower bearing and the thru-hull bearing housing there is a small gap.
+Through this gap, I have noticed a kind of brown-greasy dust and small particles which
+  I guess is the result of salt water draining out the grease in the lower bearings solidifying over time.

+  **Question:** There is a screwed-in bolt in the thru-hull bearing housing.
+  Is this the *leak indicator hole* thru which salt water flows out when the seals have failed/worn out?

 - skeg bearings (outside the boat)

 Here is a sketch diagram of the rudder post, skeg and bearings.
 ![Rudder](../images/rudder-post-skeg.png)

-A photos of the location of the bearings
+Location of the bearings:
 ![Rudder bearings](../images/rudder-bearings.png)

 Closer diagram of lower and upper bearings